-This forum addresses practical AMS issues of local and wider relevance to prescribers, pharmacists and other interested groups.
-The postings do not necessarily reflect Hunter New England or Pathology North policy – refer to official guidelines via the HNE Guidelines page.
+This forum addresses practical AMS and diagnostic stewardship issues of local and wider relevance to prescribers, pharmacists and other interested groups.
+The postings do not necessarily reflect Hunter New England policy.
 The site is supported by a brains trust that includes, GPs, pharmacologists, pharmacists, microbiologists and infectious disease physicians.
 We have no connections with PHARMA or other conflicts of interest to declare.

 AIMED stands for five essential principles that seek to optimise patient treatment with antimicrobials.
 What is antimicrobial stewardship (AMS)? – excellent overview from McKenzie, Rawlins and Del Mar in Australian Prescriber.

 - Antimicrobial selection & dosage compliant with guideline recommendations.

 - Indication for antimicrobial treatment documented.

 - Microbiological assessment– collect necessary specimens PRIOR to first dose.